Origin of the Snow White tale: Maria Sophia von Erthal

 Karlheinz Bartels, a pharmacist from Lohr am Main in northwestern Bavaria, was part of a "study group" made up of friends who met regularly at a local pub.
 Inspired by a previous hoax which claimed to trace the real-life inspirations of Hansel and Gretel, he created a tongue-in-cheek theory that Snow White was Maria Sophia Margarethe Catharina, Baroness von und zu Erthal, born in Lohr on 25 June 1725.
 Her father, Philipp Christoph von und zu Erthal, was the local representative of the Prince Elector of Mainz.
 After the death of Maria Sophia's birth mother in 1738, her father remarried in 1743.

 In 1992, Bartels' fellow theorist and local museum head Werner Loibl analyzed a surviving letter from the stepmother, Claudia Elisabeth von Reichenstein, which revealed that she answered Philipp Christoph's mail and handled important decisions while he was traveling abroad.
 Based on this, Loibl extrapolated that she was domineering and favored her children from her first marriage.
 Also in 1992, Loibl unveiled a Snow White-themed exhibit at the Spessart Museum in Lohr Castle (once owned by Philipp Christoph).

 Mirrors made in Lohr were said to always tell the truth due to their high quality and smooth surfaces that were unusually clear for the time.
 Lohr Castle was home to one such mirror during the time that Maria Sophia's stepmother lived there.
 Supporters of the theory compared it to the Magic Mirror in "Snow White."
 It was constructed by the Mirror Manufacture of the Electorate of Mainz in Lohr, and may have been in the castle as early as 1719.
 It can still be viewed there today.

 The dwarfs in Maria's story are also linked to a mining town, Bieber, located just west of Lohr and set among seven mountains.
 The smallest tunnels could only be accessed by very short miners, who often wore bright hoods, as the dwarfs have frequently been depicted over the years.
 The Lohr study group maintains that the glass coffin may be linked to the region's famous glassworks, while the poisoned apple may be associated with the deadly nightshade poison that grows in abundance in Lohr.

 Despite the joking origins of Bartels's theory, it became popular as a marketing tactic for the local town.
 Maria's gravestone was found in 2019.

-Criticism of Historical Theories
+Criticism of historical theories

 Virtually no serious scholars agree with Sander's or Bartels's theories.
-As stated by Professor Donald Haase, "There have been a couple of attempts to show that the story of Snow White is based on the fate of a historical figure, but they are pure speculation and not at all convincing."
+As stated by Professor Donald Haase, "There have been a couple of attempts to show that the story of Snow White is based on the fate of an historical figure, but they are pure speculation and not at all convincing."

 Bartels’ theory in particular is recognized as a joke.
 Ruth Bottigheimer also noted that Maria Sophia von Erthal was born too late to have significant influence on the fairy tale, with motifs like the glass coffin already appearing in literature by the 17th century.